[Last updated May 2021, to include new questions on the risk of blood clots and pregnant women]

 Is it true that the new covid vaccines have not undergone normal safety testing procedures?

-No. The new covid vaccines have undergone the same extensive independent testing and scrutiny that all new medications must undergo in developed countries.
-All the candidate vaccines have been tested in carefully designed large Phase 3 ‘double blind’ studies which investigate the safety and efficacy of the vaccine compared with a harmless placebo.
+No. The new COVID vaccines have undergone the same extensive independent testing and scrutiny that all new medications must undergo in developed countries.
+All the vaccines currently being used in Western countries have been tested in carefully designed large Phase 3 ‘double blind’ studies which investigate the safety and efficacy of the vaccine compared with a harmless placebo.
 The results of the studies have been analysed by large numbers of independent experts and much of the data have been made publically available to scientists around the world.
 At the time in December 2020 that the Pfizer and Moderna vaccines were approved tens of thousands of people had received both vaccines without any serious side effects.

 It is true that the vaccine development, testing and approval process has occurred much faster than normal, but this is because there have been extraordinary levels of focussed international scientific effort, massive funding and unprecedented cooperation between experts.
-Since mass immunisation campaigns started in December 2020 hundreds of thousands of people have already received the vaccine and detailed analysis of possible side effects is continuing.
-Although no biologically effective medication can ever be regarded as completely safe, the available data indicate that the Pfizer and Moderna vaccines have excellent safety records, and they are in fact far safer than many medications such as aspirin and ibuprofen which are in common use.
+Since mass immunisation campaigns started in December 2020 more than 30 million people have received vaccines in the UK and detailed analysis of possible side effects is continuing.
+So far there have been very small numbers of serious complications such as severe blood clotting.
+Although no biologically effective medication can ever be regarded as completely safe, the available data indicate that the Pfizer, Moderna and AstraZeneca vaccines have excellent safety records, and they are in fact far safer than many medications such as aspirin and ibuprofen which are in common use.

 Is there hidden collusion between Western governments and big pharmaceutical companies to hide adverse effects of the vaccines?